actualbudget/actual/docs/api/actual-ql/functions.md

   .calculate({ $sum: 'amount' });
 ```

 Not only did we not have to name the result, `data` in the result will also be the summed value itself.
 If you use `select`, data will be an array with one element.
-The difference is in the above you just use `data`, but if you used `select` you'd have to use `data[0].total`.
+The difference is that in the above you just use `data`, but if you used `select` you'd have to use `data[0].total`.